gmcn/babyledfeeding/wp-content/plugins/block-bad-queries/readme.txt

 Yes, check out [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) to protect your site against bad bots.
 I also have a [video course on WordPress security](https://m0n.co/securewp), for more plugin recommendations and lots of tips and tricks.

+**My PHP checker found something?**

+If you are using some PHP checker that's reporting an error or bad string in BBQ, it's a false positive and safe to ignore.
+Why?
+Because the PHP checker is finding the static strings/patterns that BBQ uses to identify and block bad requests.
+In other words, your PHP checker is finding a static string thinking it is live code.
+It's not.
+If possible, please take a moment to report this to the developers of your PHP checker.
+They should be happy to improve the accuracy and quality of their plugin.

 **Got a question?**

 Send any questions or feedback via my [contact form](https://perishablepress.com/contact/).